 The APD News 2018

-Jan 5, 2018: AMP classification page updated (an amino acid-rich AMP is defined as having a specific aa at least 25%, e.g. Trp-rich, Asp-rich).
+Jan 5, 2018: AMP classification page updated (in the APD, an amino acid-rich AMP is defined as having a specific aa at least 25%, e.g. Trp-rich, Asp-rich).

 The APD News 2017

 Jan 23, 2018: There are 124 new antimicrobial peptides (AMPs) reported in 2017 in the APD.

 July 24, 2017: Thanks to the IT who repaired the APD server on the same day to minimize its downtime!